thomas051083/psd-psw/Events_2020/04-One-Public-Service-Observance-Ceremony.md

 ### One Public Service Observance Ceremony<br>
 <i>The event is open to all public officers </i><br>
 <br>
 The Public Service Observance Ceremony is an annual platform for officers to recommit and reinforce our purpose as public officers to do our best in service to our nation.
-This year, PSOC will be a fully vitural, service-wide ceremony with activities streamed to all officers.
+This year, PSOC will be a fully virtual, service-wide ceremony with activities streamed to all officers.
 <br>
 <br>
 Date and Time: 16 October 2020, 10am - 11am<br>